UniversalDataTool/dataset-managers/README.md

 ## Tests

+## Ava Tests

+Ava tests are preferred over browser tests, since they're easier to set up.

 **To run tests this you need to be using Node 14 (for es6 module support).**

 Try running `nvm use 14`

 Then you can run `yarn test` to test each dataset manager.

+## Browser Tests

+Some DatasetManagers only run in a browser.
+For these dataset managers, you can just run `yarn run browser:dev`, they all run on [cypress](https://cypress.io).

 ### Why was this broken out?